AbsaOSS/spline-spark-agent/README.md

 on clusters, while still allowing room for customization by job developers.

 For example, a company could require lineage metadata from jobs executed on a particular cluster to be sanitized, enhanced with some metrics and credentials and stored in a certain metadata store (a database, file, Spline server etc).
-The Spline configured needs to be set globally and applied to all Spark jobs automatically.
+The Spline configuration needs to be set globally and applied to all Spark jobs automatically.
 However, some jobs might contain hardcoded properties that the developers used locally or on a testing environment, and forgot to remove them before submitting jobs into a production.
 In such situation we want cluster settings to have precedence over the hardcoded ones.